Teamoreteateo/DSA2101-Project/Code.md

 #### Discussion

-The dual-axis plot investigates potential correlations between key musical features and Swift’s reception by arranging her albums in order of ascending receptivity.
-The exceptional increase in `acousticness` alongside a steady decline in `energy` and `danceability` suggests that listeners may favor more acoustic and introspective compositions in her recent work, a shift that aligns with her evolving artistic style.
-This correlation between her musical style and her audience reception implies that her fans appreciate more acoustic, introspective songs.
+The plot examines potential correlations between our selected features (i.e. `acousticness`, `valence`, `energy`, `danceability` & `tempo`) and album receptivity by arranging her albums in order of ascending receptivity. `Acousticness` tends to be higher in higher-rated albums, while `energy` and `danceability` tend to taper off in strength , suggesting that Swift’s more popular albums lean toward acoustic and introspective qualities.
 Although `valence` appears relatively stable in this plot (due to averaging feature values per album), Plot 3 reveals a broader range within individual songs.
 This contrast suggests that, while albums may average out in terms of emotional tone, Swift maintains a balance of happier and sadder tracks across each album, enhancing their appeal and allowing listeners to experience a more dynamic repertoire.
 Additionally, `tempo` appears to be consistent on average across all her albums with minimal change as well, showing that Swift’s fans are content with the speed of her songs in general. `Acousticness` having the most interesting trend deserves some scrutiny.
 Although Swift’s increase in receptivity did not increase proportionately with `acousticness`, it is important to consider that it did not decrease because it shows that her fans were happy with the switch-up.
 We think that her audience received this shift well because they were yearning for something different from the usual mainstream pop soundscape of the early 2000s and mid 2010s which is characterised by Electronic Dance music and piercing Disco pop sounds (Savage, 2020).
-To test such a theory, we will be zooming into her highest rated album: Red (Taylor’s Version), to examine the musical makeup of that album based on the four important musical features we picked out in plot 1.
+To test such a theory, we will be exploring her highest rated album: “Red (Taylor’s Version)”, to examine the musical makeup of that album based on the four important musical features we picked out in Plot 1.

 ### c.
 What defines a great album (Taylor’s Version)?